 Is it hard to pull the lever in to operate both the clutch and rear brake?

 No, the Clake One uses a force balancing system to reduce clutch pull, and the rear brake uses the same ergonomics and features of our SLR to achieve excellent braking performance.

 Can I transfer the Clake One to other bikes?

 Yes, and the range of cams allows for fine tuning.
-You will need our hydraulic conversion kit if fitting to a bike with a cable clutch.
 It is important to match brake fluids correctly when changing over, contact us for more details.

 What if the standard setup doesn’t work for me?

 When ordering your Clake One if you specify your bike model and intended use we install the appropriate internal cams.
 If you don’t like the setup, contact us and we can advise on cams to suit.
-These can easily be changed in minutes and cost AUD $22 each.
+These can easily be changed in minutes and cost AUD $24 each (Ex.
+GST).